Kiefernpilz/skin3dviewer/README.md

 # 🎮 Minecraft 3D Skin Viewer (Html)

-This project is an interactive 3D display of Minecraft skins.
+This project is an interactive 3D display of Minecraft skins for use in web services.

 ---